-beycome uses housing data from more than 6,000 listed and closed FSBO properties, from the year 2016 to present-day.
+beycome uses housing data from more than 9,000 listed and closed FSBO properties, from the year 2016 to present-day.

 Our compiled data is meant to be interactive and dynamic for homeowners and homebuyers/renters to review and analyze, in hopes that it provides more information for their real estate journey.

-*Data source: beycome.com, listed and closed FSBO/FRBO properties in the State of Florida
+*Data source: beycome.com, listed and closed FSBO/FRBO properties in the State of Florida.

 Average Property Listing Price by Month

 A property listing price is the homeowner’s full asking amount for their home.
 In rentals, this is typically presented to prospects in a “per month” value (for example: $2,000/month, as opposed to $24,000/year).
-Similar to traditional real estate agents, FRBO and FSBO properties set their listing price within 10% of the current market competition (average closing price) for their particular city, town, or neighborhood.
-This does not necessarily mean that a property will sell for its property listing price, as offers and final closings can be far below or above the asking.

-A sale-to-list ratio is the ratio of a property’s closing (sold or rented) price to its listing (asking) price.
+A sale-to-list ratio of a property’s closing (sold or rented) price to its listing (asking) price.
 This is represented in a percentage, by dividing what the buyer or renter paid for the home with what the homeowner initially asked for.
 If the percentage is above 100%, the property sold for more than the ask.
 If the sale-to-list percentage is less than 100%, the property sold for less than asking, however, it gives prospects an idea as to how close to asking the property sold (or rented) for.
 An example: a 98.5% sale-to-list ratio on a $100,000 home means that the home closed for $98,500.

 The Listings by State are based off the total number of properties that were listed on beycome.com